hashicorp/design-system/website/docs/components/segmented-group/partials/guidelines/guidelines.md

 ## Segment components

 A Segmented Group can consist of multiple primitive Segments that vary in their properties and intended input value.
-We recommend limiting usage in Figma to the defined `Segmented Button`, `Segmented Toggle` and `Segmented Input` primitives to ensure consistent styling and grouping.
-The Ember component supports a generic element in either the leading or trailing position if a custom solution is required.
+We recommend limiting usage in Figma to the defined `Segmented Button`, `Segmented Dropdown` and `Segmented Input` primitives to ensure consistent styling and grouping.
+If a custom solution is required, the Ember component yields any component that is passed to it.

 ### Segmented Button

 A `Segmented Button` can perform a function or interaction within a Segmented Group, e.g., generating an object, string, or value in a field it is connected to.
 It is an extension of the Helios [Button](/components/button).

-### Segmented Toggle
+### Segmented Dropdown

-A `Segmented Toggle` can be used to filter or narrow the available parameters when searching within a dataset or group of objects.
-This is an extension of the Helios [Toggle Button](/components/dropdown#toggle) and is often used in the context of a [Dropdown](/components/dropdown).
+A `Segmented Dropdown` can be used to filter or narrow the available parameters when searching within a dataset or group of objects.
+It is an extension of the Helios [Dropdown](/components/dropdown).

 ### Segmented Input